ralphcasipe1/just-do-the-testing/README.md

 - **[Measuring test](#Measuring-test)**

+  Measuring the quality of the implemented Tests

 - **[CI](#CI)**

   Leveraging continuous testing for failing fast and continuous improvement

 - **[Conclusion](#Conclusion)**

+  My closing thoughts about the current state of testing techniques in todays era.

 - **[Resources](#Resources)**

+  My research materials that help me a lot when writing this.

 - **[References](#References)**

+  The citations I made when writing this.
 ____________

 ## 🏛️ Section 1: Test Structures